DieBatzen/GClh/docu/faq.md

 Settings for downloads are available in the browser and the script manager.
 These settings allow you to restrict downloads or saving files without a dialog.
 These settings cannot, of course, be changed by GC little helper II.
 It may be necessary to adjust settings in the browser or the script manager.<br><br>
 In the browser, for example, the default download directory is defined.
 It can be specified whether files in zip format may be saved without a dialog or whether the user is asked each time.
 It can also be specified whether a download history is created.
 The browser settings can usually be searched using a search term such as "download".<br><br>
 The script manager usually allows you to define how a download is performed and whether downloads are permitted for files in zip format.
 These settings can be found in the Downloads section of the script manager settings (not in the script settings).<br><br>
-In the browsers Mozilla Firefox, Google Chrome, and Microsoft Edge, all settings are configured by default to allow downloads to proceed as intended.<br>
+In the browsers Mozilla Firefox, Google Chrome, and Microsoft Edge, all settings are configured by default to allow downloads to proceed as intended.
 We were unable to examine all browsers and script managers and their combinations.<br><br>
 <a id="11-en-special-notes"></a>Special notes regarding the Pocket Query Downloads:<br>
 <ul>
 	<li>